 Most people in Lily Dale seem to be earnest which creates much tension for me as I don’t want to be disparaging in anyway.
 Lily Dale embraces the Fox Sisters which admittedly, at times during my visit, made it all feel like a circus sideshow.

-I’ve yet to understand why they embrace those whom have acted as frauds.
+I’ve yet to understand why they embrace those whom have admitted to be frauds.
 Exploiting their victims with séances and parlor tricks.
 It seems they have the perfect opportunity to display the artifacts with some interpretation that discredits the phonies with a gentle hand.
 This approach would go along way toward creating credibility for their belief structure and services to the public.
 Thus potentially drawing in new members.

 I recall a photo of a “crystal skull” which was allegedly found inside of a solid rock and dated to somewhere between 500CE – 30,000BCE.
 Pretty big range.
 There was loads of speculation on its origins which included the Mayans and Aliens.
 Why not!
 I found this both off putting and awesome.